 - Federal Registry: In 2005, accepted for inclusion in the U.S. Department of Education, Institute for Education Sciences’ What Works Clearinghouse Registry of Evaluation Researchers.

 - Research Director and Chair: Tag Institute for Social Development, an international think tank and research center.

 - Institutional Coordinator of International Study: International Assessment of Higher Education Learning Outcomes (AHELO).
 AHELO was an international study conducted by the 34-nation Organisation of Economic Co-operation and Development (OECD).

-- Data Management: Multi-State Collaborative to Advance Learning Outcomes Assessment, Data Management Subgroup member.
+- Higher Education Research Analyst.
+Multi-State Collaborative to Advance Learning Outcomes Assessment, National Steering Committee and Data Management Group.

 - Data Analyst: Connecticut General Assembly Special Act 08-5: An Act Concerning the Teaching of Children with Autism and Other Developmental Disabilities (2008-2009).

 - Data Analyst.
 Connecticut General Assembly PA 05-280: New State Department of Aging Study Group (2007), Data Analyst.

 - Autism Spectrum Disorder Advisory Council (ASDAC), Subcommittee to Improve and Expand Access to Training, Consultation, and Learning Opportunities for Providers, Professionals, and Families.

 - U.S. Department of Education Institute of Education Services (IES) grant: "Handheld Technology to Improve Educational Outcomes for Students with Autism Spectrum Disorders."